heis-divine/scalable_etl_pipeline_toxigen/README.md

 TOXIGEN ETL Pipeline
 This project is an ETL (Extract, Transform, Load) pipeline designed to process the TOXIGEN dataset for toxic language detection.
-The pipeline extracts data from a JSON/CSV file, cleans and transforms it, and loads it into a PostgreSQL
+The pipeline extracts data from a JSON/CSV file, cleans and transforms it, and loads it into a PostgreSQL database.

-Project Requirements
+PROJECT REQUIREMENTS

-This project was completed as part of a technical test and adheres to the following requirements:
+This project adheres to the following requirements:
 Extract data from the TOXIGEN dataset.
 Transform and clean the data, including categorizing it for easier analysis.
 Load the cleaned data into a PostgreSQL or MongoDB database.
 Optimize the pipeline for handling large-scale data.
 Use GitHub for version control
 Provide a README with setup instructions and optimization suggestions.

+PROJECT STRUCTURE
+toxigen-etl-pipeline/
+ |── data/                # Raw dataset (excluded from GitHub due to size)
+ |── scripts/             # ETL scripts
+ |   ├── extract.py       # Extract data from CSV/JSON
+ |   ├── transform.py     # Clean and categorize data
+ |   ├── load.py          # Load data into database
+ |── db/                  # Database setup
+ |   ├── config.py        # Database connection settings
+ |── .gitignore           # Ignore large files & virtual environments
+ |── etl_pipeline.py      # main python file
+ |── requirements.txt     # Dependencies
+ |── README.md            # Documentation

 SETUP INSTRUCTIONS